MalcolmStran/discord-music-bot/README.md

 - `COMMAND_PREFIX` - Bot command prefix (default: !)
 - `DOWNLOAD_DIR` - Directory for temporary downloads (default: ./downloads)
 - `LOG_LEVEL` - Logging level: DEBUG, INFO, WARNING, ERROR (default: INFO)
+- `JS_RUNTIME_PATH` - Absolute path to a JavaScript runtime executable if it's not in PATH
+- `JS_RUNTIME_CANDIDATES` - Comma-separated list of runtime names to probe when resolving the JS engine

 ### FFmpeg Requirements
 The bot requires FFmpeg for audio processing.
 Make sure it's installed and available in your system PATH.